This is my post for the sketch #22 : ~ Grayscale ! ~

 Supercell storms are really amazing !
 But quite hard to make; I restarted like 3 times… And it’s really not perfect.
 But hey, it’s a sketch :] Here we go :

-Video link (it seems like Youtube has destroyed my greyscale values, unlucky)
+Video link (it seems like Youtube or my record software has destroyed my grayscale values, unlucky)

 This one is all about noises, and I used quite the same methods than my Sketch #12.
 If you want a detailed workflow about how to make this kind of realistic tornadoes, I wrote an article for 80.lv right here !